Oxfordshire Fire and Rescue Service

 The Oxfordshire Fire and Rescue Service is the fire service serving the county of Oxfordshire, England.
 It is predominantly an on-call fire service, although also has whole-time support.

 Fire and Rescue Service Headquarters is in Kidlington, Oxford, Oxfordshire.
 This is also the location of the fire service workshops.
 Oxfordshires control room is now based at Reading, as part of the Thames Valley Fire Control Centre, in partnership with Royal Berkshire and Buckinghamshire Fire and Rescue services.
 Kidlington's control room now acts as a backup/secondary control in the event of a failure at Reading.

 The chief fire officer is Rob MacDougall.

 Performance

-In 2018/2019, every fire and rescue service in England and Wales was subjected to a statutory inspection by Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HIMCFRS).
-The inspection investigated how well the service performs in each of three areas.
+Every fire and rescue service in England and Wales is periodically subjected to a statutory inspection by His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS).
+The inspections investigate how well the service performs in each of three areas.
 On a scale of outstanding, good, requires improvement and inadequate, Oxfordshire Fire and Rescue Service was rated as follows: